bpda-research-division/brazilian-population-app-digaai/README.md

   ^       ^       ^        ^         ^          ^      ^          ^          ^                    ^      ^     ^
 Alabama Alaska Arizona Arkansas California Colorado Connecticut Delaware District of Columbia Florida Georgia Hawaii

+### Local Execution
+Assuming you have PHP installed, run:
+<br/><code>./local</code> and PHP will spawn a local HTTP server on 127.0.0.1:3000

+### Remote Execution
+This requires that you have access to the Digaai Heroku app.
+Contact <a href="mailto: dharmesh@cs.bu.edu">Dharmesh</a> with your Heroku username/email to request push access to the Heroku remote and then setup the Heroku remote to point to the app at https://digaai.herokuapp.com

+After, push changes to the Heroku remote.

+<strong>NB: Composer is solely used for Heroku to know that this is a PHP app at this time.
+Be sure to update the local execution script and README if you configure this app to include dependencies in the future.</strong>